 - PROBIOTICS ARE UNREGULATED.
 Probiotics, like yogurt and other fermented foods with probiotic properties, are not regulated by the FDA as they are considered food.
 Unfortunately, the lack of regulation means that many probiotic products are not capable of doing what they claim.
+In 2009 the majority (85%) of probiotics selected for testing by ConsumerLab.com did not contain their listed amounts of organisms and, as ConsumerLab.com later learned, improper shipping and warehousing by distributors and retailers appears to have been at least partly to blame.
 Often, marketers make promises that they cannot support or promote products that are not even safe.
 “Even the regions that offer some form of regulation tend to focus on the legitimacy of advertising claims rather than efficacy, safety and quality,” says Science Direct.com.

 - MOST STRAINS DIE DURING MANUFACTURING & DISTRIBUTION.
 We believe that taking probiotics after a bout of antibiotics will balance the scales so we take probiotics afterwards or consume organic yogurt with live probiotic cultures.
 Unfortunately, most probiotic cultures on the market are ineffective as the cultures are already dead by the time they hit our guts.
 The live bacterial strains in these products have often been destroyed during the manufacturing process or distribution or in the stomach acid prior to arriving in the intestines.
 Manufacturing and protecting the bacterial strains are actually complex and challenging processes.
 And distribution temperatures must be controlled every step of the way—from the plant, to your door and in your home.
 Note: most probiotics, except for some spore- or yeast-based strains, must be refrigerated at all times.